 From Lemosho Gate, you’ll embark on a 3–4 hour hike through the lush forest, ascending to Mti Mkubwa, or Big Tree Camp.
 Here, you’ll spend your first night under the stars in tents, surrounded by the beauty of the forest.

-After an early breakfast, the day’s trek begins with an ascent out of the lush rainforest into the heather and moorland zone.
-Along the way, you’ll cross multiple streams and traverse a scenic plateau leading to Shira 1 Camp.
+After an early breakfast, the trek begins with an ascent out of the lush rainforest into the heather and moorland zone.
+You’ll cross multiple streams and traverse a scenic plateau leading to Shira 1 Camp.

 Today’s trek takes you across the stunning Shira Plateau, offering breathtaking views of the Western Breach, where lava once broke through the outer rim of Kibo Peak.
-Along the way, you’ll encounter unique and fascinating vegetation, including giant lobelias and giant groundsels, both of which are endemic to Kilimanjaro’s distinctive ecosystem.
+Along the way, you’ll encounter unique and fascinating vegetation, including giant lobelias and giant groundsels, which are endemic to Kilimanjaro’s distinctive ecosystem.

-Interestingly, you’ll sleep at a lower elevation tonight than the previous night, further aiding your acclimatization process for the days ahead.
+Interestingly, you’ll sleep at a lower elevation tonight than the previous night, aiding your acclimatization process for the days ahead.

-After enjoying lunch at Lava Tower, you’ll descend to Barranco Camp, a journey that takes around two to three hours.
+After enjoying lunch at Lava Tower, you’ll descend to Barranco Camp, a journey that takes two to three hours.
 The camp is nestled in a valley beneath the Western Breach and Barranco Wall, offering a stunning and peaceful setting for the night.

 Once you reach the top, you’ll be above the clouds, treated to stunning views of the southern ice fields and the summit of Kilimanjaro.
 The trail then meanders, with some ups and downs, until you reach Karanga Camp, where you’ll rest for the night.

 Today marks the final leg of your journey as you descend to the base of Mount Kilimanjaro.
-After a scenic hike through lush forest, you’ll arrive at Mweka Gate, where your driver will be waiting to take you back.
+After a scenic hike through the lush forest, you’ll arrive at Mweka Gate, where your driver will be waiting to take you back.
 Congratulations — you’ve completed the climb of a lifetime!

 At Great Image Expedition, we’re big fans of the Lemosho route.
 It’s one of our top picks because it offers a bit of everything.
 We especially love the untouched, wild beginning of the trail that winds through the lush rainforest.
 Another highlight is that the ascent and descent follow different paths on opposite sides of the mountain, offering diverse scenery throughout the journey.